Tool detail

 Why it wins

-Cursor Teams at $40 per user per month still sits far above GitHub Copilot Business, so the premium only works when Design Mode, /best-of-n, cloud agents, or shared MCP workflows materially change output.
+• Cursor Teams Standard at $40 per user per month still sits far above GitHub Copilot Business, while Premium adds a $120/user/mo option for teams that need 5x Standard usage.
+The premium only works when Design Mode, /best-of-n, cloud agents, or shared MCP workflows materially change output.

 Trade-offs